the-vegetarian-vampire/Smart-Contract-Resources/README.md

 # Solidity | DeFi | and Blockchain Resources

-A general guide to learning Solidity, Defi, and blockchain technologies.
+Resources for Solidity, Defi, and blockchain technologies.
 🔖 = bookmark

 🔖 [Remix](https://remix.ethereum.org) - for testing and deploying smart contracts